101 – McMaster University

 Bachelor of Health Sciences (Honours)

-Enrollment in Level I is limited to 240 students.
-A minimum average of 90% is required to be considered for this program.
-The mandatory supplementary application must be submitted by the specified deadline.
+Enrollment in Level I is limited to 240 students and admission is by selection.
+We require a minimum average of 90% for consideration for this program.
+You must submit the Bachelor of Health Sciences (Honours) mandatory supplementary application by the specified deadline.

 Honours Integrated Science (iSci)

-You will be taught by interdisciplinary teams of instructors in laboratory and field settings as well as in lectures, workshops and tutorials.
+Interdisciplinary teams of instructors will teach you in laboratory and field settings as well as in lectures, workshops and tutorials.

 You will use thematic modules to understand the connections between various scientific disciplines and the relevance of science to modern society.